 We know that each person is more than a list of facts or pre-defined categories.
 We are interested in how your background may have influenced your life experiences.
 In answering this question, consider how your background, such as your work, education, skills, interests, culture, socioeconomic status, sexual orientation, gender identity, race, ethnicity, where/how you grew up, and/or other factors had an impact on your recent actions and choices (up to 1,200 characters, or approximately 200 words).

-If you don’t have any examples available, this question could alternatively be used to address a cross-cultural situation at work or beyond, or a ‘fish out of water’ story.
-Just keep in mind that, since this question is optional, it’s only worth adding a story that is a positive addition to your application.
+If you don’t have any examples available, this question could alternatively be used to address a cross-cultural situation at work or beyond, or even a ‘fish out of water’ story.
+Just keep in mind that, since this question is optional, it’s only worth adding a story that is a positive contribution to your application.
 If it’s forced, generic or could come across as boasting, it may be best to leave this space blank.

 Stanford’s essay length instructions: